yannh/redis-dump-go/Readme.md

         Server host (default "127.0.0.1")
   -n int
         Parallel workers (default 10)
-  -output string
+  -noscan
+        Use KEYS * instead of SCAN - for Redis <=2.8 -output string
         Output type - can be resp or commands (default "resp") -port int